SercoSPA/CLEOPE/readme.md

 Technical details are provided 👉 [here](#tech).

 # The Workspace
-CLEOPE **public workspace** offers collection of template notebooks aimed at easly introducing users to browse, inspect and download products via the OData API protocol or using DIAS-ONDA Advanced API (ENS).
+CLEOPE **public workspace** offers collection of template notebooks aimed at easly introducing users to browse, inspect and download Copernicus products via the OData API protocol and DIAS-ONDA Advanced API (ENS).

 <img src="./Trials/media/use_case.PNG" alt="drawing" width="500"/>

 ### OData API provided interface
 Via their own Jupyter notebooks users can easily download ONDA products, by specifying their ONDA `username` and `password` and the desired items.
-The download option is supported by the [OData API](https://www.onda-dias.eu/cms/knowledge-base/odata-odata-open-data-protocol/) protocol which allows browsing, selecting and downloading EO products via ONDA Catalogue.
+The download option is supported by the [OData API](https://www.onda-dias.eu/cms/knowledge-base/odata-odata-open-data-protocol/) protocol which allows browsing the ONDA Catalogue and then selecting and downloading EO products.
 All the downloaded products are stored in the 📁`local_files` folder accessible within user own CLEOPE workspace, unzipped and ready to be used.

 ### Advanced API (ENS) provided interface
-On the other hand the [Elastic Node Server (ENS)](https://www.onda-dias.eu/cms/knowledge-base/adapi-introduction/) software provides a simple and scalable front-end to the ONDA Data Storage on cloud which extends traditional Object Storages by exposing standard Directories and Files.
-Within CLEOPE a dedicated ENS access point exposing products in their native format is provided to users that want to directly access products and process them (i.e. _legacy mode_).
+On the other hand the [Elastic Node Server (ENS)](https://www.onda-dias.eu/cms/knowledge-base/adapi-introduction/) software providesa front-end to the ONDA Data Storage  which extends traditional Object Storages API by exposing standard Directories and Files.
+Within CLEOPE a dedicated ENS access point exposing products in their native format is provided to users that want to directly access products and process them.

 ## Default directory tree